threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 scaler.fit(X_train_val)
 ```

-Just like when we used the fit method on our model, we now have a scaler object.
+Just like when using the fit method made our model spring into existence, we now have a scaler object.
 We can apply this object to other sets of data or even single data points and it will be scaled using the scale stored in the object.
 We would now apply this scaler to our train and test sets:
 ```
 X_train_val_scaled = scaler.transform(x_train_val)
 X_test_scaled = scaler.transform(x_test)